GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/README.md

 - **Defining, Submitting, and Monitoring Training Jobs**
   - This section provides guidance on how to define, submit, and manage training jobs using the Kubernetes [JobSet](https://github.com/kubernetes-sigs/jobset) and [Kueue](https://github.com/kubernetes-sigs/kueue) APIs.

-We also include Terraform configuration for provisioning the training environment and code samples for a variety of training workloads.

 ## Architecture of the training environment